 - Tight, shiny, darker skin on large areas that may cause problems with movement

 The symptoms of scleroderma can look like other health conditions.
-Make sure to see your healthcare provider for a diagnosis.
+Always see your healthcare provider for a diagnosis.

 How is scleroderma diagnosed?

-The process starts with a medical history and a physical exam.
+The process starts with a health history and a physical exam.
 Diagnosis is based on the changes in the skin and internal organs.
 An antibody test may help show the type of scleroderma.
-Tests may also be done, such as:
+You may need tests such as:

-- EKG or ECG.
+- Electrocardiogram (ECG).
 This test records the electrical activity of the heart, shows abnormal rhythms, and detects heart muscle damage.
-An EKG may be done to find changes in the heart muscle tissue due to scleroderma.
+An ECG may be done to find changes in the heart muscle tissue caused by scleroderma.

 - Echocardiogram.
 This test uses sound waves to create a moving image of the heart and its valves.
 It is done to look at the structure and function of the heart.

 - X-ray.
 This test uses a small amount of radiation to create images of internal tissues, bones, and organs.
 X-rays may show changes in bone, soft tissues, and organs caused by scleroderma.

 - CT scan.
 A CT scan uses X-rays and a computer to produce detailed images of the body.
 It may be done to check for interstitial lung disease or bone abnormalities.